akalinux/span-tools/README.md

 The full source code can be found: [here](https://github.com/akalinux/span-tools/blob/main/examples/ConsolidateOverlaps/main.go).

-The SpanUtil[E] struct has a "Sort" (default false ) flag, when set to true, all instances of SpanOverlapAccumulator[E] created with the factory interface u.NewSpanOverlapAccumulator() will have the Sort flag set to true.
+The SpanUtil[E] struct has a "Sort" flag, when set to true( the default ), all instances of SpanOverlapAccumulator[E] created with the factory interface u.NewSpanOverlapAccumulator() will have the Sort flag set to true.

-	// Turn sorting on
-	u.Sort=true

 __Creating our SpanOverlapAccumulator__